Overview

 Representative Experience

-• Counsel for broker employee in Harmelin v.
+• Counsel for a broker employee in Harmelin v.
 Man Financial Inc. et al., a case filed in the Eastern District of Pennsylvania alleging financial fraud in connection with a hedge fund.

 • Pennsylvania counsel for acquired company Jones Group in New York state court derivative litigation.